 The class also includes all aggregates of objects made for functional purposes of whatever kind, independent of physical coherence, such as a set of chessmen.
 Typically, instances of E19 Physical Object can be moved (if not too heavy).
+In some contexts, such objects, except for aggregates, are also called "bona fide objects" (Smith & Varzi, 2000, pp.401-420), i.e., naturally defined objects.

 The decision as to what is documented as a complete item, rather than by its parts or components, may be a purely administrative decision or may be a result of the order in which the item was acquired.

-Examples:

-- Aphrodite of Milos (E22) (Kousser, 2005) the Cullinan Diamond (Scarratt and Shor, 2006) Apollo 13 at the time of launch (E22) (Lovell and Kluger, 1994)
+- Aphrodite of Milos (E22) (Kousser, 2005) - the Cullinan Diamond (Scarratt and Shor, 2006) - Apollo 13 at the time of launch (E22) (Lovell and Kluger, 1994)

-In First Order Lo bgic: E19(x) \Rightarrow E18(x)

-Properties:

-1 P54 has current permanent location (is current permanent location of): E53 Place P55 has current location (currently holds): E53 Place P56 bears feature (is found on): E26 Physical Feature P57 has number of parts: E60 Number
+P54 has current permanent location (is current permanent location of): E53 Place P55 has current location (currently holds): E53 Place P56 bears feature (is found on): E26 Physical Feature P57 has number of parts: E60 Number

-E20 Biologica l Object

-Subclass of:

-E19 Physical Object

-Superclass of:

-E21 Person

-Scope note:

-- This class comprises individual items of a material nature, which live, have lived or are natural products of or from living organisms.

-Artificial objects that incorporate biological elements, such as Victorian butterfly frames, can be documented as both instances of E20 Biological Object and E22 Human-Made Object.

-Examples:

-2 • me (fictitious)

-Tut-Ankh-Amun (Edwards and Boltin, 1979) Boukephalus [Horse of Alexander the Great] (Lamb, 2005) petrified dinosaur excrement PA1906-344

-In First Order Lo ogic:

-$E20(x) \Rightarrow E19(x)$

-E21 Person

-Subclass of:

-E20 Biological Object E39 Actor
+E20 Biological Object

-Scope note:

-- This class comprises real persons who live or are assumed to have lived.
+This class comprises real persons who live or are assumed to have lived.

 Legendary figures that may have existed, such as Ulysses and King Arthur, fall into this class if the documentation refers to them as historical figures.
-In cases where doubt exists as to

-whether several persons are in fact identical, multiple instances can be created and linked to indicate their relationship.
+In cases where doubt exists as to whether several persons are in fact identical, multiple instances can be created and linked to natural indicate their relationship.
 The CIDOC CRM does not propose a specific form to support reasoning about possible identity.